hoganman/CSU_HEP_Resources/README.md

  ## Ganglia Cluster Monitoring

 The HPC is monitored by ganglia.
 The software is used to view either live or recorded statistics covering metrics such as CPU load averages or network utilization for many nodes.
-The url is [http://ens-hpc.engr.colostate.edu/ganglia/]
+The url is http://ens-hpc.engr.colostate.edu/ganglia/

  ## Network File System

 The cluster uses a network file system (NFS) allowing a user to access files over a computer network much like local storage is accessed.
 The host computer that redirects I/O is the "hpc-storage" node, which is NOT visible to non-admin users.
-The way to monitor I/O usage is to go to the [http://ens-hpc.engr.colostate.edu/ganglia/?c=ens-hpc&h=hpc-storage&m=load_one&r=hour&s=by%20name&hc=4&mc=2] and monitor the Load / Processes graph (top left).
+The way to monitor I/O usage is to go to the http://ens-hpc.engr.colostate.edu/ganglia/?c=ens-hpc&h=hpc-storage&m=load_one&r=hour&s=by%20name&hc=4&mc=2 and monitor the Load / Processes graph (top left).
 If the graph is over 12 (the number of cores), that means more the disks are too busy to accommodate all network requests and must wait for the disks to be ready for another query.

 While I have not found a single good way to avoid this bottleneck, the following suggestions can help:
  * Submit jobs with wait times so that only a certain number of jobs are running at one point
  * Insert into your jobs a sleep time.
 You get all the slots available and can use a smaller submit wait time as well.
- * Query the hpc-storage node using this python script, which takes the load average over the last minute. [/physics/software/bin/gethpcstorage_usage.py]
+ * Query the hpc-storage node using this python script, which takes the load average over the last minute.
+Please see ```/physics/software/bin/gethpcstorage_usage.py```

  ## Environment Setup